TotalGriffLock/opnsense-plugin-phpipamagent/README.md

 ## Usage
 Create the scan agent in phpIPAM's Administration menu

+Follow the instructions from https://github.com/phpipam/phpipam-agent/ to set up MySQL permissions (the 'GRANT' commands)

 Navigate to Services -> phpIPAM Agent -> Configuration in the OPNsense menu

 Fill out your Agent Code from phpIPAM, and all your database settings.
 Click Save and click Run one-off discovery.
 This will test the database connection out and check the agent code is valid.